 Born: 24 November 1926, Shanghai, China

 Affiliation at the time of the award: Columbia University, New York, NY, USA

 Prize motivation: "for their penetrating investigation of the so-called parity laws which has led to important discoveries regarding the elementary particles"

 Prize share: 1/2

-For a long time physicists assumed that different types of symmetries characterise nature.
-In a kind of mirror-world, the physical laws should be the same if right and left are exchanged and if matter is replaced by antimatter.
-However, for certain decays of elementary particles the equality of the laws was questioned, and Tsung Dao Lee and Chen Ning Yang formulated in 1956 a theory stating that the left-right symmetry law is violated for the weak interaction.
-Measurements of the decay electrons from a cobalt isotope confirmed the symmetry violation.
+For a long time, physicists assumed that various symmetries characterized nature.
+In a kind of "mirror world" where right and left were reversed and matter was replaced by antimatter, the same physical laws would apply, they posited.
+The equality of these laws was questioned concerning the decay of certain elementary particles, however, in 1956 and Tsung Dao Lee and Chen Ning Yang formulated a theory that the left-right symmetry law is violated by the weak interaction.
+Measurements of electrons' direction of motion during a cobalt isotope's beta decay confirmed this.